nonnsunset/nonnsunset/README.md

 <h1> Welcome To My World 🤔</h1>
-Hi 👋 I'm Machine Learning Engineer.
-I'm currently working on Machine Learning Engineer and learning Master of Business at <a href='https://www.monash.edu/'>@Monash University Australia </a>😄
+Hi, 👋 I'm a Machine Learning Engineer.
+I worked as a Machine Learning Engineer, and now, I am currently studying for a Master of Business (Financial and Risk Management) at <a href='https://www.monash.edu/'>@Monash University Australia </a>😄

 <!--
 **nonnsunset/nonnsunset** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.